 Date

-Full Name

-Street Address

-City, State, Zip

-Dear First Name

-Atlanta Chambe to offer you a position as Public r (MAC).
-You will report to me ar ual initiatives.
-You will also cont nd be responsible for writ ing and editing content that at advances MAC's overall

-e role lasting four months and wan additional two months provide here may be the opportunity

-hours a week.
-Your compensati y of the month).
-Please report th

-transportation to and from work Garden Inn on Marietta Street. , you will have the option of receiving a MARTA care d or a parking space in the

-We hope you fir d your experience at the Chamb er to be rewarding and le ook forward to having you on our team.

-Please sign this letter and return the original of it for our files.
-Please let n ne know what questions yo ou have.

-The second second

-Sincerely,

-Supervisor's Na ne

-Title Division

-DIVISION

-I have read this etter and agree to the terms of t this offer

-110101000 010 one and agree to the terms of t

-Full Name Date

-SAMPLE OFFER LETTERS

-Date

-Samu el Newell

-3 Glei nlake Parkway

-Atlant a, Georgia 30328
+Samuel Newell 3 Glenlake Parkway Atlanta, Georgia 30328

 Dear Samuel,

-of Ma we ca very pleased to offer you the position of Manufacturing Intern with Tools - Industrial Products & Services with a start date by 28, 2013 and an anticipated end date of August 16, 2013.
-I believe you will thrive in the Newell Rubbermaid culture and in help you achieve your professional goals.
+I am very pleased to offer you the position of Manufacturing Intern with Tools - Industrial Products & Services with a start date of May 28, 2013 and an anticipated end date of August 16, 2013.
+I believe you will thrive in the Newell Rubbermaid culture and we can help you achieve your professional goals.
 As an intern, you will be paid \$18 per hour.
-This position will be located in our a, Georgia office and your reports to manager will be Joe Smith.
+This position will be located in our Atlanta, Georgia office and your reports to manager will be Joe Smith.

-ill be eligible for holiday pay for any holidays which occur during your internship pursuant to the Holiday Policy but will herwise be eligible for any other company-offered benefits due to the temporary nature of your internship.
+You will be eligible for holiday pay for any holidays which occur during your internship pursuant to the Holiday Policy but will not otherwise be eligible for any other company-offered benefits due to the temporary nature of your internship.

-and b offer of employment is contingent based upon successful completion of a background check and drug screen prior to be supported by the company's Code of Conduct and Ethics.
-You will receive a testing kit from Omega Labs withing of your start date with instructions on how to complete your pre-employment drug screening.
-It is important that you use and complete your screening within 48 hours of receiving this information so that your start date will not be impacted.
+This offer of employment is contingent based upon successful completion of a background check and drug screen prior to employment and upon you executing various Company documents, including a confidentiality and non-solicitation agreement and by agreeing to abide by the Company's Code of Conduct and Ethics.
+You will receive a testing kit from Omega Labs within 30 days of your start date with instructions on how to complete your pre-employment drug screening.
+It is important that you schedule and complete your screening within 48 hours of receiving this information so that your start date will not be impacted.

-Samu el, we are confident your skills and experience will be a tremendous benefit to Newell Rubbermaid next summer.
+Samuel, we are confident your skills and experience will be a tremendous benefit to Newell Rubbermaid next summer.

-Since rely,
+Sincerely,

-Smith in Resources Generalist
+Sallie Smith Human Resources Generalist

-icate your acceptance of this offer, please sign in the space provided below and return no later than May 6, 2013.
-Please the signed offer letter to Example@newellco.com or you may fax it to 111-111-1111.
+To indicate your acceptance of this offer, please sign in the space provided below and return no later than May 6, 2013.
+Please scan the signed offer letter to Example@neweilco.com or you may fax it to 111-111-1111.

-termir emplo any ti e be advised that this offer does not constitute or imply a contract of employment and that the Company may modify or nate any of its benefit or compensation programs from time to time.
-Your signature indicates acknowledgement that if nyed, your employment is to be "at will" which means that either the Company or you may terminate your employment at me, with or without notice.
-In any event, you should not have any expectation of being employed or otherwise compensated well Rubbermaid past August 16, 2013.
+Please be advised that this offer does not constitute or imply a contract of employment and that the Company may modify or terminate any of its benefit or compensation programs from time to time.
+Your signature indicates acknowledgement that if employed, your employment is to be "at will" which means that either the Company or you may terminate your employment at any time, with or without notice.
+In any event, you should not have any expectation of being employed or otherwise compensated by Newell Rubbermaid past August 16, 2013.

-the Co any co ackno ining this letter, you represent and warrant that you are not a party to any agreement that would limit your ability to work for ompany.
-You further represent and warrant that your employment with the Company will not require you to disclose or use onfidential, proprietary or trade secret information belonging to your prior employers.
-You additionally understand and wiledge that the Company does not require or want you to disclose any such confidential, proprietary or trade tinformation.
+By signing this letter, you represent and warrant that you are not a party to any agreement that would limit your ability to work for the Company.
+You further represent and warrant that your employment with the Company will not require you to disclose or use any confidential, proprietary or trade secret information belonging to your prior employers.
+You additionally understand and acknowledge that the Company does not require or want you to disclose any such confidential, proprietary or trade secret information.

-Name
+Name .

 Date